-- Nit-picking is the key to control of a head

 The term "nit" is just another name for egg.
 Head lice and pubic lice attach there nits, or eggs, to head or body hair near the skin surface.
-Nits are glued securely to hair shafts and can be very difficult to remove
+Nits are glued securely to hair shafts and for this reason can be very difficult to remove.

-Nits of head lice and pubic lice need the warmth and high humidity that is found near human skin to develop properly.
+Head lice and pubic lice eggs need the warmth and high humidity that is found near human skin to develop properly.
 If nits are removed from this warm, moist environment they die.
 This is one reason why it is less important to treat the whole house, bedding, furniture and so forth because lice in general don't survive for long away from their host.
+Instead control efforts should be directed at live lice and live eggs on the infested individual.
+This is best done with nit picking and medicated shampoos or lotions.

 Effective lice control begins with nit removal.
 Nits can be either physically removed or crushed.
 Lice combs do a good job of crushing nits in place or if lice combing is combined with one of the nit-loosening lotions you can actually remove nits without pulling hair out!
 See Selecting The Best Lice Comb for more information.